 The complaint should name all known defendants with claims on title and all unknown defendants.
 Within 10 days after filing the complaint, the plaintiff must file or cause to be filed a notice of lis pendens to ensure constructive notice of a lawsuit affecting title to the tax-deed property.

 Within 30 days after the court issues the summons, the plaintiff must post, or cause to be posted, a copy of the summons in a conspicuous place on the property.
 In addition, the plaintiff is required to serve all known defendants and the tax collector of the county where the real property is situated in the manner provided by law for the service of a summons in a civil action.
 The plaintiff is further required to serve all unknown defendants by publication.
 In light of the same, we always recommend our clients to obtain a litigation guarantee or, at a minimum, a preliminary title report, before filing to: (1) ensure they name all known defendants; and (2) satisfy the due diligence requirement to obtain an order to serve a complaint by publication.

 Thereafter, the action generally proceeds like any other quiet title action until there is a final judgment, which requires a hearing and sufficient evidence to establish title.
 If the court finds there are third party interests in the property, it may order a partition.

+Are you looking for a quiet title attorneys Los Angeles?
 Schorr Law has extensive experience with all types of quiet title matters, including title issues arising out of a tax sale.
+Schorr Law has the top rated real estate attorneys Los Angeles.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.